Risk-limiting audit: Implementation

 The process starts by selecting a "risk limit", such as 9% in Colorado, meaning that if there are any erroneous winners in the initial results, the audit will catch at least 91% of them and let up to 9% stay undetected and take office.
-Another initial step is to decide whether to audit: all contests; a random sample of contests, allowing a known risk that erroneous winners will take office; or a non-random sample, so no statistical confidence is available on the non-audited contests.
+Another initial step is to decide whether to audit all contests, a random sample of contests (allowing a known risk that erroneous winners will take office), or a non-random sample, so no statistical confidence is available on the non-audited contests.
 Based on a formula, a sample size is determined for each contest being audited.
 The size of the sample depends primarily on the margin of victory in the targeted contest.
+In most jurisdictions, risk-limiting audits use an incremental system to recount as many randomly selected ballots as are needed to verify the counted votes.
+The specific number of ballots included in the audit sample depends on how close a race is.
+If a race is close, officials include more ballots in the audit sample to check the results.

 A random starting point (seed) is chosen by combining information from multiple independent people, to create a series of random numbers identifying specific ballots to pull from storage, such as the 23rd, 189th, 338th, 480th ballots in precinct 1, and other random numbers in other precincts.